-The works supported under the TSCP project in these cities involved the construction of sanitary landfill, solid waste collection centers, purchase of equipment and vehicles for waste collection, transportation and waste disposal.
+The works supported under the TSCP project in these cities involved- a) construction of sanitary landfill and solid waste collection centers and b) purchase of equipment and vehicles for waste collection, transportation and waste disposal.
 The implementation was successfully completed and the facility including the equipment and vehicles was handed over to the LGAs for its operation.
 The sanitary landfills in various cities were officially opened in the years 2016 and 2017.
+The investments already made under TSCP in this solid waste infrastructure now has the advantage that only minimal additional investments are required for our Project on hand (capex during the first year of PPP is ~10% of capex incurred under TSCP) as we have a strong foundation of the existing solid waste infrastructure.
+Its operation and management is the main challenge though and this is the primary target of our project on hand.